-- Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements. - A letter grade of "B" or greater and overall 3.00 GPA or more is required in all Nursing (NUR) courses to be considered for application to the master portion of this program. - Completion of 15 undergradute nursing credits with 3.00 GPA or better (see below).
-Students must complete the bridge courses within two years from admission to the undergraduate portion of the program.
+- Associate of Science Degree (Nursing) from a regionally accredited program - Minimum cumulative grade point average of 3.5 or higher on 4.00 scale on all undergraduate coursework (excluding Associate of Science Nursing courses) - Current license as a registered nurse in the State of Florida - Completion of general education and state mandated prerequisites - Application to the Master's program upon completion of the necessary undergraduate transitional courses - Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements. - Completion of ENC 1101, 1102 with a minimum grade of "C." - A letter grade of "B" or greater and overall 3.00 GPA or more is required in all Nursing (NUR) courses to be considered for application to the master portion of this program. - Completion of 15 undergradute nursing credits with 3.00 GPA or better (see website for RN/MS bridge coursework.).
 Students must complete all undergraduate requirements in 3 semesters of study to start master's courses in the 4th semester of study.